Internship, Mentoring & Leadership Programs

 Saturday Academy Apprenticeship in Science and Engineering: ASE Program matches bright, motivated high school students with professional scientists and engineers for eight-week, full-time summer internships.
 Students assist mentors with research and other activities, learning first-hand about science and engineering careers in the process.
 Interns attend two full-day conferences during the summer, gaining additional exposure to diverse careers in scientific and engineering fields, and developing skills that will serve them well in technical careers.
 ASE is part of Saturday Academy, a 501(c)(3) non-profit organization.
 Past recruitment: December/January

 Invention Bootcamp at Portland State University: 4-week summer camp under the guidance of PSU faculty and students.
 No prior experience is required in order to apply or participate.
 Anyone can become an inventor when given the right tools.
 Invention Bootcamp recognizes that students of color, women, low-income, and first-generation college students are historically underrepresented in STEM undergraduate programs.
 Invention Bootcamp is committed to reversing this trend and strongly encourages high school students from the above historically underserved and underrepresented backgrounds in STEM to apply.
 The applications for the 2021 camp have not opened yet.
-Students who would like to apply should fill out an interest form to receive reminders for next year's application once we open it up to the public (in late fall).
+Past recruitment: December-March

 OMSI: Various opportunities for students during school and over summer including